scala/docs.scala-lang/overviews/macros/extractors.md

 [run/t5903d](https://github.com/scala/scala/tree/00624a39ed84c3fd245dd9df7454d4cec4399e13/test/files/run/t5903d) to see implementations of this and other use cases for extractor macros.

+## Blackbox vs whitebox

+Extractor macros must be [whitebox](/overviews/macros/blackbox-whitebox.html).
-Please note that extractor macros must be [whitebox](/overviews/macros/blackbox-whitebox.html), otherwise they will not work.
+If you declare an extractor macro as [blackbox](/overviews/macros/blackbox-whitebox.html), it will not work.